MODESBYU/MODES/README.md

 # Setting up the Machine Learning

-Below are Collin's intructions for creating a virtual environment, with an addition of the correct version of python.
+Below are Collin's intructions for creating a virtual environment, with an addition of the correct version of Python.
+You must use Python 3.8 (or a similar version).
+Newer versions of a few of the packages changed some of the file types used, rendering the code unusable for newer versions of Python.
+If you download Python 3.8 and run the code below, you should still be able to use a higher version of Python for everything else, but use Python 3.8 in a virtual environment for the machine learning.

 ```bash
 # Change directory to the repsository (if not already there).